spack/spack-repo-template/README.md

   called "License", with a really brief statement saying that Spack is dual-licensed and what that means.
 It should also have the SPDX license identifier and the LLNL release number for Spack (see below).
-* `COPYRIGHT` - Used because Spack is dual-licensed, and if `COPYRIGHT` is not present, GitHub's "License" link will point to one of the top two `LICENSE-*` files. `COPYRIGHT` has:
+* `COPYRIGHT` - Used because Spack is dual-licensed, just to make things clear.
+  `COPYRIGHT` has:
     * The same short text that's in the `README.md` so that people know Spack is dual-licensed.
     * A statement that copyrights are retained by contributors.